drts01/notes/stackedit/Giving Interview.md

 ## Development

+- What is a ReSTful API?
 - What is HTTP?
-	- How would you get/send data to an end
+- (HTTP verbs) How would you get/send data to an endpoint?
+- (HTTP status codes) Familiar with common codes?
+- (Auth / Sec)

 ## Ops